 There are six BigPicnic policy briefs.
 Four aim to support policy makers to shape future food policies and funding frameworks and two seek to support informal learning sites to apply the learning that occurred throughout the project.
 To highlight where BigPicnic findings link to existing frameworks and illuminate gaps in current policy, each policy brief maps the BigPicnic recommendations to the most relevant United Nations Sustainability Goals (SDGs) and the European Union’s Food 2030 Priorities.

-BigPicnic ResourcesPublic Engagement / Publication / English
+BigPicnic ResourcesPublic Engagement / Video, Publication, Tool / English